National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 1. Follow the previous steps, but:

-    1. Change the type to “R transform” (instead of “Spark dataframe”).
+    1. Change the type to "R transform" (instead of "Spark dataframe").
-    2. Don’t save the dataset.
+    1. Don't save the dataset.
 The Preview mode is adequate for our diagnostic needs.

 1. Paste in the following code: